Open-Microfrontends/open-microfrontends-examples/host-integration-api-proxy-security/README.md

 Notes:

  * TypeScript is used for transpiling to ES modules, no bundlers are involved
- * The Microfrontend adds the render function as global (window) variable
+ * The Microfrontend adds the render function as a global (window) variable
  * The *OpenMicrofrontend* description is in [microfrontends.yaml](./microfrontends.yaml).
    If you update it you have to run ```npm run generate``` in all submodules.